We ship to anywhere in the world.

 - Length – Measure the length between your bellybutton and the middle of your knees.

-While these kilt measurements are more applicable to males, women can and do wear kilts aswell.
-Some women prefer to wear a kilted skirt, which looks as equally as stylish and fashionable as the kilt.
-When a female is measuring for a kilt or kilted skirt, the only really notable difference will be the length of the garment, aswell as where it is placed on the waist.
-Kilted skirts, for example, measurements tend to be taken from the bottom part of the waist, rather than the bellybutton when males are being measured for a kilt.
+Some women prefer to wear a kilted skirt, which looks as equally as stylish and fashionable.
+When a female is measuring for a kilted skirt, the only really notable difference will be the length of the garment, as well as where it is placed on the waist.
+Kilted skirts, for example, measurements tend to be taken from the bottom part of the waist, rather than the bellybutton when males are being measured for.

-Once you have decided on the style, tartan, material of the kilt, and noted down your measurements, you are now in a position to think about accessories for your kilt.
+Once you have decided on the style, tartan, material, and noted down your measurements, you are now in a position to think about accessories.

 Many people who wear a kilt often choose to wear something called a “Fly Plaid”.
-For those of you who don’t know what this accessory is, it is basically an elongated piece of fabric, almost like a scarf, which has the same tartan as your kilt.
+For those of you who don’t know what this accessory is, it is basically an elongated piece of fabric, almost like a scarf.
 These “fly plaids” first came into prominence in the 18th century.
-This was also the time where “Modern Kilts” tended to become more popular than “Great Kilts”.
+This was also the time where more modern styles tended to become more popular.

 The next accessory to consider is the sporran.
 If you are going to wear an accessory, the sporran is possibly the most important to complete the look.
 A little known fact (even to Scottish people) is that the sporran is Gaelic for “purse”.
 This is traditionally where the wearers effects are stored, such as money, wallets and hip flasks.
-Sporrans are quite essential, as kilts are normally pocketless.
+Sporrans are quite essential.

 More modern sporrans are made of leather, but traditional sporrans were made out of animal fur.
 Sporrans are typically worn around the waist, and tend to drop a little so that they are hanging below the waist.